 Trichotillomania Support use the latest Secure Server Technology to ensure that all data submitted through our website is protected to the highest standards.

 Secure Socket Layer (SSL) encryption is used to ensure that all credit card and transactional information is secure.
-You can tell when the web page your using is secure as the letters 'https' will replace 'http' in the browser address window.
+You can tell when the web page you're using is secure as the letters 'https' will replace 'http' in the browser address window.
 You will also notice a yellow padlock appear either next to your browser address window or at the bottom of your browser window.

 Trichotillomania Support also use Paypal services to ensure our payment cards are as secure as possible.
 These services help protect your card against fraudulent use online.
 If you forget your PayPal password, please contact the service providers directly as this is not information that is available to Trichotillomania Support.